TMJ Disorder Treatment in North Miami

 What are the temporomandibular joints (TMJ)?

 Simply stated, the temporomandibular joints (TMJ) are the two joints that connect your jaw to your skull.
 More specifically, they are the joints that slide and rotate in front of each ear, and consist of the mandible (the lower jaw) and the temporal bone (the side and base of the skull).
 According to the American Dental Association (ADA), the TMJs are among the most complex joints in the body.
 These joints, along with several muscles, allow the mandible to move up and down, side to side, and forward and back.
 When the mandible and the joints are properly aligned, smooth muscle actions, such as chewing, talking, yawning, and swallowing, can take place.
-When these structures (muscles, ligaments, jaw bone, mandible, TMJ) are not aligned, nor synchronized in movement, several problems may occur.
+When these structures (muscles, ligaments, jaw bone, mandible, TMJ) are not aligned, nor synchronized in movement, several problems may occur, requiring TMJ pain treatment in North Miami.

 What is temporomandibular disorder (TMD)?

 Temporomandibular disorders (TMD) are disorders of the jaw muscles, temporomandibular joints, and/or the nerves associated with chronic facial pain.
-Any problem that prevents the complex system of muscles, bones, and joints from working together in harmony may result in temporomandibular disorder.
+Any problem that prevents the complex system of muscles, bones, and joints from working together in harmony may result in temporomandibular disorder, which can be effectively treated with TMJ physical therapy.

 The National Institute of Dental and Craniofacial Research, part of the National Institutes of Health (NIH), classifies the categories of TMD by the following criteria:

 Most oral health professionals will agree that the primary cause of this disorder is excessive strain on the muscle group that controls chewing, swallowing, and speech.
 This strain may be a result of bruxism (incessant clenching of the teeth), or from physical or mental stress.
-These factors may be the cause, in most cases, or may aggravate an existing condition of TMD.
+These factors may be the cause, in most cases, or may aggravate an existing condition of TMD, which can be managed through TMJ disorder therapy.

 What are the symptoms of TMD?

-The following are the most common symptoms of TMD.
+The following are the most common symptoms of TMD that can be addressed with TMJ physical therapy in North Miami.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 • Jaw discomfort or soreness (often most prevalent in the morning or late afternoon)